 You probably have an inkling of what you can do to drive the ticket prices down.
 The most obvious case is buying them for unpopular flight times.
 January after the 7th, February (aside from Valentine’s Day), September, first two weeks of November and the first two weeks of

 December is considered to be the off-peak season.
 Therefore, the seats are cheaper!
 You should do the same thing when considering the day of the flight and the time of the flight.

 Similarly, you should buy your tickets late in the evening and in the early morning.
 That’s when the airlines announce their deals, and that’s when other airlines react to said deals.
 Also, you get to the cheap tickets before the folk that didn’t read this article do.

 Remember to shop around and compare prices.
 Don’t forget what we said about competition: if there are many airlines serving a destination, they will have to compete in pricing (unless they get into some secret and illegal agreement).

 So there you have it: the prices of your airplane tickets – and how to game them.
-And if you get gamed by the airline – via delayed or cancelled flights, or overbooking – hit Skycop up!
-You stand to gain up to €600 in flight compensation.
+And if you get gamed by the airline – via delayed or canceled flights, or overbooking – hit Skycop up!
+You stand to gain up to €600 in-flight compensation.
 Hopefully, you can spend it on a flight that won’t get disrupted!